arielf/cuts/README.md

 even tried to implement stuff like fixed-width field support, byte-offsets, `--complement`, `--characters`.
 The basic features that `cut` is missing were much more critical for me when writing `cuts`.
-Still on top of this is implementing column-ranges like: 3-5 and mixed ranges with lists like: 1,3-5,7

 ## Other thoughts